“It’s supposed to be automatic, but actually you have to push this button”John Brunner

-At the end, a topic can be explained in a video with quizzes that allow students and teachers to have instant feedback.
+In the end, a topic can be explained in a video with quizzes that allow students and teachers to have instant feedback.

-Another way of giving a lesson: video-lessons, once created, are independent elements that work with any further assistance; they can be used, for example, as the central part of a Flipped Classroom.
+Another way of giving a lesson: video lessons, once created, are independent elements that work with any further assistance; they can be used, for example, as the central part of a Flipped Classroom.

 Students can study them at home while the teacher prepares a collaborative, hands-on, activity in the classroom.

 – EdPuzzle: you can use online videos or upload videos made by you and keep them private.